Mole1424/3rd-year-project/final-code/README.md

 Code and sbatch file to extract random frames from a dataset for trainind traditional models

+### `transferability.py` & `transferability.sbatch`

+Evaluates the transferability of blink-based DeepFake detection and traditional detectors on unkown datasets

 #### `utils.py`

 Random python scripts (mostly for formatting datasets).
 Intended for development purposes, use at your own risk!